LeaDer-E/Outlook-Bulk-Mails-Sender/README.md

 ![image](https://user-images.githubusercontent.com/99460904/227046565-d87ebb12-6574-4ebc-9692-266b90078e6c.png)

-when You Get Error About Blocking You Can Try To Unlock E-Mail With Small Verify by Your Phone Number.
-Working with Microsoft Edge Browser, You cat take a look about this [Topic][Topic]
+"If you receive an error message indicating that your email has been blocked, you can try to unblock it by verifying your phone number.
+This can be done using the Microsoft Edge browser.
+If you are unsure about how to do this, You can take a look about this [Topic][Topic].
+It is a Easy process, so there's no need to worry.
+If you are still hesitant, you could also consider creating a new account to use the tool."

 [Topic]: https://support.microsoft.com/en-us/account-billing/account-has-been-locked-805e8b0d-4141-29b2-7b65-df6ff6c9ce27